pnd280/complexity/README.md

 ## Complexity is packed with features

 - Various UI/UX/QoL tweaks.
+- LLM/Image gen model selectors; directly chat to a collection; export your searches/conversations, etc.
 - Highly customizable ADHD-friendly theme (custom css is supported).
-- LLM/Image gen model selectors, directly chat to a collection, etc.
-- A dedicated solution for prompts management: Prompts Library (soon).
+- A dedicated solution for prompts management: Prompts Library (in development).

 [Read more](https://complexity.pnd280.me/features)

 ## How does it work?

-- Read more about the [architecture](https://complexity.pnd280.me/architecture).
+- Read more about the [architecture](./docs/architecture.md).

 ## Installation